ReaperAnon/WeaponSkillOverhaul/README.md

 - **One Handed Skill Name:** The name the one handed skill should have.
 Can be left empty.

 - **One Handed Abbreviation:** Same as the other one.
 Can be left empty.

+- **Change Perk Names:** Changes perk names if enabled.
+This usually results in kinda crappy changes as it's a straight text replacement and perk names usually have a sort of artistic flair to them.

+- **Change Spell Names:** Same as above, but enabled by default.
+Can be disabled if you don't want the names to be changed.

+- **Change Magic Effect Names:** Same as above.

 - **Modify Skill Types:** The first of the more involved options.
 If enabled, the patcher takes it as fact that you will mix and match one and two handed weapons between the skills.
 It will remove the perk requirements on the basic sprinting power attacks (there's no nice way to keep it) and will process dual wielding perks to separate them.
 If you intend to keep the actual skills unchanged (as in the one handed skill only containing one handed weapons and the two handed skill only containing two handed weapons), then you should disable this.

 - **Create Stances Perk Tree:** Only works if you have the optionally required custom skill mods enabled, otherwise it'll tell you you're missing them.
 If enabled, it will generate a new skill tree for all the detected dual wielding perks and move them there, so they doesn't clutter your unrelated replacement of the one handed skill tree.
+Highly recommended.

-- **Dual Wield Perks:** A list of perks that should be counter as perks related to dual wielding.
-The mod has automatic detection, but some perks are more unique and some might have unique effects if you have either two weapons or just one weapon with an empty off-hand.
-There are also perks that are specifically for wielding one weapon with an empty off-hand that should be manually added to this list, but they'll still work in a more restricted way if you don't.
-Up to your discretion.
+- **Stance Perks:** A list of perks that should be counted as perks related to weapon stances (one and two handed, dual wielding, etc).
+The mod has automatic detection for dual wielding perks, but some perks are more unique and some might have unique effects if you have either two weapons or just one weapon with an empty off-hand.
+The perks added to this list will not have their functionality changed and will be detached from the perk trees or moved to a new one.
+Extremely fun to add the general two or one handed perks to this list (so basically almost every perk that is not directly related to a weapon type).

 - **Weapon Type Assignments:** A dictionary of all the weapon types you want your game to have.
 You simply need to type a name into the textbox and press the + sign to create a new weapon type.